 Love Panda Express Recipes?
 Get more Copycat Panda Express Favorites!!

-Panda Express Honey Walnut Chicken
+Copycat Panda Express Honey Walnut Shrimp

 - 1 cup walnut pieces